-I did not receive the UIC Alert code.
+Why didn't I receive the UIC Alert code?

 What to do if you do not receive a UIC Alert code